-- You are now doing the right thing by speaking to your line manager about what happened.
-You realise you made a mistake when you did not challenge Jim on the joke or report it sooner. - You understand the complaint from the Darren's grandmother is important and you do the right thing by accurately reporting it as soon as possible. - Your line manager needs to know what happened so it can be recorded.
+- You are now doing the right thing by speaking to your line manager and being honest about what happened.
+When Darren's grandmother made a complaint it was your duty to accurately report it as soon as possible. - You probably realise you made a mistake when you did not challenge Jim on the joke or report it sooner.
+Your line manager needs to know what happened so it can be recorded.
 There might have been other incidents like this.
 Telling your line manager means action can be taken to address Jim's behaviour and to improve awareness of equality and respect at work. - In future you need to take more direct action to deal with situations like this.
 A climate of respect in a care setting begins with the staff.
-When members of staff tell racist and homophobic jokes it sends a message to residents this is acceptable and may lead to further inappropriate comments or jokes.
-This is what has happened here. - You realise jokes can cause harm to those who overhear them, even if the person telling the joke claims no offence was meant.
+When members of staff tell racist or homophobic jokes it sends a message to residents this is acceptable and may lead to further inappropriate comments or jokes.
+This is what has happened here. - You hopefully now realise jokes can cause harm to those who overhear them, even if the person telling the joke claims no offence was meant.
 Racist and homophobic jokes usually rely on stereotypes.
 Stereotypes not only cause offence, they lead to people being treated unfairly.
 It can feel humiliating, intimidating, or hostile when the joke is about your own community or people you care about. - It can feel uncomfortable to challenge someone directly on a joke they believe is harmless.
 Your line manager can give you advice and direct you to training or resources to build your skills in this area. - You need to learn more about the standards expected of social service workers and about the law on equality.
 The SSSC Code of Practice for Social Service Workers says that social service workers are expected to promote equal opportunities for people using services and carers.
 You are expected to respect diversity and different cultures. - The Equality Act (2010) is the law that protects people from unwanted behaviour that is directed at them because of their race, sex, disability, sexual orientation, age and so on.
 This law covers all workplaces.
-Challenging and reporting racist and homophobic jokes helps to uphold this law. - Although you are now doing the right thing, you need to do some further learning to make sure you meet the standards expected of a social service worker.
+Challenging and reporting racist or homophobic comments helps to uphold this law. - Although you are now doing the right thing, you need to do some further learning to make sure you meet the standards expected of a social services worker.
 You need to learn how to deal with and challenge discrimination.
 You need to understand the legal and work setting requirements on equality, diversity, discrimination and rights.
 Your line manager can help with this.